Curtain Bangs Are Everywhere – Here’s How to Get Them

 Long Curtain Bangs

 The good thing about curtain bangs is that you don’t have to commit all at once.
-If you’re apprehensive, ask your stylist to cut them to jaw-length to begin with and then you can go shorter at your next appointment.
+If you’re apprehensive, ask your stylist to cut them to jaw-length to start with and then you can go shorter at your next appointment.

-The bob trend definitely isn’t going anywhere, so whether you’ve already been rocking one for ages or you’re thinking of taking the plunge, why not consider adding curtains to the mix?
+Bobs aren’t going anywhere, so whether you’ve already been rocking one for ages or you’re thinking of taking the plunge, why not consider adding curtains to the mix?

 Great for adding body to naturally fine, straight hair, this textured style combines the shag cut and the curtains trend in one.
 Wear it messy and dishevelled for the ultimate bedhead look.